Ibrahim Najjar: Career and views

 Najjar is close to the March 14 movement.
 He was formerly a Kataeb Party senior official; he founded and presided its students bureau in early 1960s.
 He was the head of the Kataeb's Koura district bureau from 1973 to 1978.

 He was member of the Constitutional reform Committee, in his capacity as representative of the Lebanon Phalanges Party (year 1985).
 This Committee achieved in setting the Lebanese Constitution first part titled "Fundamental Provisions" that was adopted in the constitutional reform of 1990.

 Since 1966, Najjar is also a law professor at Saint Joseph University.

 His numerous writings in the famous Dalloz Encyclopedia, the Dalloz Bulletin and the French Revue Trimestrielle de droit civil - he is still its Lebanon correspondent - are well known.
-Najjar is the owner and editor of The Lebanese Review of Arab And International Arbitration since 1996; he also publishes the Saint Joseph Faculty of Law Journal, Proche Orient Etudes Juridiques, since 1975.
+Najjar is the owner and editor of The Lebanese Review of Arab And International Arbitration since 1996; he also published during more than 30 years the Saint Joseph Faculty of Law Journal, Proche Orient Etudes Juridiques, since 1975.

 The National medal for Human rights was attributed to Najjar in 2010 after his draft law to abolish death penalty in Lebanon.
 Najjar was also elected to get the Medal of honor of the St Joseph University.
 In June 2013, he was made Officer of the Legion of Honor by the French President of Republic; in July 2015 he was granted the decoration of Commandor of the Spanish order of Isabella the Catholic.
 Since October 2, 2017, Najjar is vice president of the International Commission against the Death Penalty.